Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: Abstract

 \section{Abstract}

-We propose a multi-agent multi-armed bandit (MA-MAB) framework aimed at ensuring fair outcomes across agents while maximizing overall system performance.
-A key challenge in this setting is decision-making under limited information about arm rewards.
-To address this, we introduce a novel probing framework that strategically gathers information about selected arms before allocation.
-In the offline setting, where reward distributions are known, we leverage submodular properties to design a greedy probing algorithm with a provable performance bound.
-For the more complex online setting, we develop an algorithm that achieves sublinear regret while maintaining fairness.
-Extensive experiments on synthetic and real-world datasets show that our approach outperforms baseline methods, achieving better fairness and efficiency.
+We propose a multi-agent multi-armed bandit (MA-MAB) framework to ensure fair outcomes across agents while maximizing overall system performance.
+For example, in a ridesharing setting where a central dispatcher assigns drivers to distinct geographic regions, utilitarian welfare (the sum of driver earnings) can be highly skewed—some drivers may receive no rides.
+We instead measure fairness by Nash social welfare, i.e., the product of individual rewards.
+A key challenge in this setting is decision-making under limited information about arm rewards (geographic regions).
+To address this, we introduce a novel probing mechanism that strategically gathers information about selected arms before assignment.
+In the offline setting, where reward distributions are known, we exploit submodularity to design a greedy probing algorithm with a constant-factor approximation guarantee.
+In the online setting, we develop a probing-based algorithm that achieves sublinear regret while preserving Nash social welfare.
+Extensive experiments on synthetic and real-world datasets demonstrate that our approach outperforms baseline methods in both fairness and efficiency.